 Step 38: Glue down the front endpaper.

 Brush a thin layer of glue around the top of the page block.

 Lay the endpaper down onto the page block, lining it up at the edges.
 Press it down and smooth it out by hand.

 Step 39: Weigh the book down and let it dry again.

 Put the top slab and the weight back onto the page block for another 24 hour period.

-Step 39: Mark the magnet placement on the top cover.
+Step 40: Mark the placement of the cover magnets.